Leave this site

 You can apply at the age of 17, although you won’t be appointed until you are 18.

-You may apply without a full UK driving licence but you must be working towards it.
-A full manual driving licence is essential prior to an offer being made.
 You must not have 9 or more endorsable points on your licence at the point of applying or at any point throughout the recruitment process.

 You must be a UK, EU citizen with EU settled status, a commonwealth citizen or a foreign national with no restrictions on your stay in the UK.